tektutor/kubernetes-oct-2022/Day1/README.md

 docker rm -f db1
 ```

-Now along with the db1 container the database and all your records stored inside the training table got removed.
-As we didn't use volume mounting to store data outside the container.
+As we didn't use volume mounting to store data outside the container, along with the db1 container, the database and all your records stored inside the training table got removed.
+This isn't best practice.

-Now, let's use volume mounting to store databse and respective table records in a local system path.
-In real world scenario, you could use NFS (Network File Server) shared path in the place of local sytem path or you could consider using AWS/Azure/any cloud storage services.
+Now, let's use volume mounting to store database and respective table records in a local system path.
+In real world scenario, you could use NFS (Network File Server) shared path in the place of local system path or you could consider using AWS/Azure/any cloud storage services.

 ```
 mkdir -p /tmp/mysql